-4. ONLINE LENDERS
+4. Online Lenders

-4.1 Differences in the Business or Regulation of Loans Provided to Different Entities factoring (with or without recourse), financing of commercial transactions (including forfeiting) and financial and non-financial leasing (renting) with or without purchase option - does involve regulatory differences based on the characteristics of the borrower (ie, from a regulatory standpoint, the same treatment applies to individuals and small or large business or institutional investors), but remains reserved to banking entities.
+4.1 Differences in the Business or Regulation of Loans Provided to Different Entities

+Under the reservation activity regime, lending activity - which includes consumer credit, credit agreements relating to immovable property, factoring (with or without recourse), financing of commercial transactions (including forfeiting) and financial and non-financial leasing (renting) with or without a purchase option - does involve regulatory differences based on the characteristics of the borrower (ie, from a regulatory standpoint, the same treatment applies to individuals and small or large business or institutional investors), but remains reserved to banking entities.